christianalfoni/react-states/README.md

 - The interface your application consumes is perfectly tailored for the application
 - Your application is environment agnostic, just add more implementations of the interface (test, ssr, native) and it works the same

-### Environment Action Emitter
+### Environment Emitter

 - You avoid situations where promises resolve after component unmount
-- Promise catch is not typed, but error actions are
+- Promise catch is not typed, but events are
-- No more async tests, actions can be simulated and fired synchronously
+- No more async tests, events can be simulated and fired synchronously

 ## Documentation